iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > As soon as i installed it, i was getting reminders even after i entered my data.
 It got too annoying.
 Im disappointed in the app cuz i thought it would be helpful but its not when itll take my info more than once a day.<br> :date: __2020-09-20 22:20:35__

 > Could not install on my samsung a50.
 It says its installed but there is no icon to click on and no way to get into the app or uninstall.
 Useless I'm afraid which is a great shame as I would like to help with this pandemic if I can.<br> :date: __2020-09-19 09:33:33__

-> If you dont know your blood type dont bother...
-Was super excited to be part of this went through about 30 questions to get to blood type...
-Um i dont know so it wont let me move forward...
-Guess I will uninstall<br> :date: __2020-09-19 05:10:18__

-> Notifications have stopped working for last few weeks so after filling out daily since March I now frequently forget.
-Notification setting doesn't work to switch them on<br> :date: __2020-09-18 08:24:43__

-> Impossible to fill out.
-Blood type is an unskippable question and I don't know mine.
-Otherwise this would be five stars.<br> :date: __2020-09-17 18:05:46__

-> The terms include a class action waiver and arbitration agreement, which I won't accept, so I couldn't use it.<br> :date: __2020-09-17 07:03:28__

-> I want to use this app where I'm currently living in Japan but there isn't an option for it.
-It only says the US, UK, or Sweden.<br> :date: __2020-09-17 05:44:57__